Facebook’s plan for radical transparency was too radical

 “What we want [researchers] to know is that we’ve been making significant, significant investments at the company in order to enable a dataset that gets as close as we can to that dataset from last year, but also preserves the privacy of our entire user community,” she says.
 “We’re producing at a slower pace because we’re trying to move slowly and carefully and do this the right way.”

-She pointed to other transparency and privacy efforts the company had undertaken in the wake of Cambridge Analytica and its more aggressive approach toward political disinformation campaigns.
+She pointed to other transparency and privacy efforts the company had undertaken in the wake of Cambridge Analytica, and Facebook’s more aggressive approach toward political disinformation campaigns.
+Last week, it said it had removed four disinformation campaigns from Russia and Iran that were targeting audiences in the U.S., Latin America, and North Africa, and exploiting divisive topics like religion, Black Lives Matter, and Trump.
 But observers say the platform isn’t doing enough.
-Last month, researchers at the Oxford Internet Institute reported that the number of known social media disinformation campaigns around the globe had more than doubled to 70 in the last two years and that Facebook remained the most popular platform for those campaigns.
+Last month, researchers at the Oxford Internet Institute reported that the number of known social media propaganda campaigns around the globe had more than doubled to 70 in the last two years and that Facebook remained the most popular platform for disinformation.

 In recent weeks, the company has also come under fire for a set of policies that exempt political candidates, public officials, and satire and opinion articles from Facebook’s fact-checking reviews and community standards, raising more concerns about the spread of disinformation during elections.
 Twitter and Google have similar rules.
+The controversy exploded after President Trump’s campaign published an ad on Facebook that spread false claims about former vice president Joseph R. Biden Jr.

 “I think lying is bad,” Zuckerberg told Representative Alexandria Ocasio-Cortez during a hearing on Capitol Hill last week.
 “And I think if you were to run an ad that had a lie , that would be bad.
 That’s different from it being in our position the right thing to do to prevent your constituents or people in an election from seeing that you had lied.”